Jack FineManaging Partner

 Classes & Seminars

-Trial Practice Adjunct Faculty, University of Florida College of Law, 1983 – 2008
+Adjunct Faculty at The University of Florida, Levin College of Law, 1983 – 2008

-Trial Team Coach, University of Florida College of Law, 1994
+Trial Team Coach, The University of Florida, Levin College of Law, 1994

-Trial Practice Instructor, University of Florida College of Law, Spring 2017
+Trial Practice Instructor, The University of Florida, Levin College of Law, 1983-present 2017

 Professional Associations and Memberships